ucd-library/ror-extend-demo/index.md

 * Identifying work from units with specific subject area across institutions for collection purposes
 * Matching internal identifiers used by an agency to a global reference

-Further technical details can be found [on the technical details page](details.md).
+Our initial proposal to extend ROR ids presented at PIDapalooza 2020 can be found in ("The Path to Department Level PIDs", 10.5281/zenodo.3635003)[https://doi.org/10.5281/zenodo.3635004].

 ## How to use the data